shvilam/LocalCacheLoader/README.md

 1. the fist is spesfied the application the main cache directory.
 2. is passing the  LocalCacheLoader, LocalCacheURLLoader, LocalCacheNetStream.
 3. Using the factory to create instances for thous classes.

+    Help is needed!

+    Help is needed for the NetStream loader it doesnt have the optimal soltion it first save the file to local disc and then play. it will be perfect if i could baffer the stream and in end create file out of it.

 p.s
 Tt is obligatory to use a Factory class to generate the local loader classes.